I’ve earned over a million dollars from creating and launching online courses.

 Pricing your online course is one of the trickiest parts of launching.
 With an information product, you can really charge anywhere from $10 to $10,000, depending on the value it brings to your ideal customers.

 One thing that will impact how many sales you make is whether or not you offer a payment plan.
 Sometimes people want to sign up, but they just don’t have the money in their bank account today.

-Giving people the option to pay in installments makes it easier for them to say “yes.”
-(Be prepared to follow up on defaulted payments, because credit cards do expire!)
+Giving people the option to pay in installments makes it easier for them to say yes.

 8. Your Course Name Matters, So Don’t Be Cheesy

-People make a judgement call about your online course based on the name, so make it memorable and clear… don’t try to make it clever and don’t be cheesy.
+People make a judgment call about your online course based on the name, so make it memorable and clear.
+Don’t try to make the course name clever and don’t be cheesy.
 (I’m guilty of this one!)

 Changing the name of course down the line is a lot of work, so spend some time brainstorming on your course name.
 Run it by a few of your ideal clients before committing.

-I like to think of course names in a few different ways to see if they have that “longevity factor”… Could this be the name of a book?
-The name of a live event?
+I like to think of course names in a few different ways to see if they have that longevity factor.
+Could this online course also be the name of a book or the name of a live event?
 Would someone recommend it to a friend by name alone?

 9. Launching An Online Course Means Answering Questions About It

 While you’re promoting your program during your pre-launch marketing campaign, your job is to be present to answer questions about the course.